ArcticMC/Scenarios/descriptions.md

 ### Double Slimy Crack (L)
 > Coordinates of X:0 and Z:0 will have 2 cracks, that go to the border, with slime blocks underneath to break your fall.
 Players can also break the Slime blocks and send people to the void!!!

+### Do Not Disturb (L)
+> If you hit a player, it will lock you with that player, or team for 15 seconds.
+Every time you hit that player or team, the timer will refresh until the 15 seconds are up and can be attacked by another player or team.
+When you kill a player, you will be able to safely get the items for 60 seconds.

 ### Drafters (L)
 > This is a captains mode that instead of picking people freely, you're restricted from picking a list of 5 people at random.
 This way, everyone will get accepted.
 Same captains rules apply.
 Players get chosen to be captain and take turns to pick players to form their team!